 July 24, 2013

-Comment on 'Rethinking Keynes’ non-Euclidian theory of the economy'
+Comment on Fred Zaman on 'Rethinking Keynes’ non-Euclidian theory of the economy'

 Keynes has to be praised for “throwing over” the classical axioms (aka Euclidean).
 Post Keynesians have to be criticized for failing to establish a new set of axioms (aka non-Euclidean).
-Theoretical economics is therefore hanging in the air and, by consequence, political economy with it.
-Economists have not yet done their scientific homework.
+Theoretical economics is, therefore, hanging in the air and, as a consequence, Political Economy with it.
+Economists have not yet done their science homework.

 Davidson, P. (2002).
 Financial Markets, Money and the Real World.
-Cheltenham, Northampton, MA: Edward Elgar.
+Cheltenham, Northampton: Edward Elgar.